nesanders/MAenvironmentaldata/docs/data/ECOS_budget_history.md

 *Right click and save image to export the figure.*

+The fiscal data in these visualizations has been corrected for inflation to 2016 dollars using the [SSA wage data](SSA_wages.html).

 ### State agency budgets comparison by year:

 {% include /charts/ECOS_budget_peryear_bystate.html %}

+### State agency budget per capita comparison by year:

+{% include /charts/ECOS_budget_percap_peryear_bystate.html %}

 ## Data table